-- Advanced scheduling settings: - Turn on devices by using the Wake-on-LAN function before starting the task (min) ?
+• Advanced scheduling settings:

+• Activate the device before the task is started through Wake-on-LAN (min) 🕑

 The operating system on the device starts at the specified time before the task is started.
 The default time period is five minutes.

 Enable this option if you want the task to run on all of the client devices from the task scope, including those devices that are turned off when the task is about to start.